 In the batik-making process, the wax that creates the design sinks into the fabric - so you may find that both sides look pretty similar.
 Every batik fabric is different, but there is no specific side which is the ‘right’ side to use in your project.
 If you look closely at the material, you may find one side has less blurring around the edge of the design, which is often the side that most people use - but it’s entirely up to you, just pick the side which you think is the nicest!

-At Fabrics Galore we are always re-stocking our range of stunning batik fabrics for you to choose from that can help you bring vibrant colours and unique designs to your creations.
+At Fabrics Galore we re-stock our range of stunning high quality cotton batik fabrics every year from the same supplier in India so that you can bring vibrant colours and unique designs to all your creations.
 To have a conversation with Paul, or another member of our team about our batik range, you are more than welcome to telephone us on 020 7738 9589.